32 GREAT TIPS ON STARTING YOUR LIFE OVER AFTER A FELONY CONVICTION

 1. Adapt

 Just to reiterate, your old life is over (just in case you still had doubts).
-But fret not, my legally challenged friend, cause the human mind and body has a particularly unique way of responding to the troubles at hand by becoming bigger, smarter, and stronger, in order to deal with the opposing stimuli.
+But fret not, my legally troubled friend, cause the human mind and body has a particularly unique way of responding to the troubles at hand by becoming bigger, smarter, and stronger, in order to deal with the opposing stimuli.
 This is taking things back to a very primitive level, but the human organism will adjust to new environments (a cell) or to changes in their current environment (probation officer/restrictions) when put to the test.
 In other words, that which does not kill you will only make you stronger.
 And put another way, you adapt – you must – or you die.

 2. Reflect on everything

 Before you can make any changes, you have to understand where you are starting from.
 Personally, I know from experience that it can be difficult to sit idly with your dangerous thoughts.
 It’s easy to let your mind wander, plus, as nature has it, our brains are hard wired at putting up a defense towards facing the truth.
 This is why you must look back at a situation, and open yourself up to the possibilities.
 Why did this all happen?
-Where did I go wrong?
-How the hell did I end up here?
+Where did I go wrong? ow the f*ck did I end up here?
 And after this, you learn from it and move forward.

 3. You are not alone